Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Supervisory approval is needed for all parental leave requests;

-- The PGR has the option to return from their parental leave early, but in the case of maternity leave, we would not advise returning to study within 2 weeks of the baby’s birth;
+- The PGR has the option to return from their parental leave early, but in the case of maternity leave, we would not advise returning to study within two weeks of the baby’s birth;

 - The PGR and supervisory team should keep in touch at an agreed frequency;